barrett777/Heroes.ReplayParser/README.md

 **ReplayTrackerEvents.Parse**

 This has a lot of good information on in game Units, and also has placeholders for in game statistics.
-I expect Blizzard will in the statistics at some point, like they did with Starcraft 2 after 'Heart of the Swarm.'
+I expect Blizzard will fill in the statistics at some point, like they did with Starcraft 2 after 'Heart of the Swarm.'

 **ReplayAttributeEvents.Parse**